British Antarctic Territory: Queen Elizabeth Land

-On 18 December 2012, the Foreign & Commonwealth Office announced that the southern part of British Antarctic Territory has been named Queen Elizabeth Land in honour of Queen Elizabeth II in her Diamond Jubilee year.
+On 18 December 2012, the Foreign and Commonwealth Office announced that the southern part of British Antarctic Territory has been named Queen Elizabeth Land in honour of Queen Elizabeth II in her Diamond Jubilee year.
 The area, the southern third of the territory, has an area of about 437000 km2 – almost twice the size of the United Kingdom – and is roughly triangular in shape, with the South Pole at one apex and with the 20°W and 80°W lines of longitude forming the eastern and western boundaries.
 The northern boundary is formed by the Filchner-Ronne Ice Shelf on the west and by Coats Land on the east.

 The name "Queen Elizabeth Land" will be used in future on all British maps, but due to the unique status of Antarctica, it will be up to other countries to recognise the name if they see fit.
 Argentina, which lays claim to part of the area, criticised the naming.